ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 ````

-Separating configuration from the rest of our code makes it easy to adjust these parameters and apply them consistently throughout the analysis script.
+Separating configuration from the rest of our code makes it easy to adjust parameters and apply them consistently throughout the analysis script.
-We're able to use basic objects (like lists and dictionaries) to group related parameters.
+Basic objects (like lists and dictionaries) can be used to group related parameters.
-We then reference these objects in the analysis section of our script.
+These objects can then be referenced in the analysis section of the script.

-Our configuration could be extended to include other parameters, including which variables we're selecting to train our model.
+The configuration could be extended to include other parameters, such as which variables are being selecting to train the model.
-However, we must keep the configuration simple and easy to maintain.
+However, the configuration must be kept simple and easy to maintain.
 Before moving aspects of code to the configuration, consider whether it improves your workflow.
 You should include things that are dependent on the computer that you are using (e.g., file paths) or are likely to change between runs of your analysis, in your configuration.

 ## Use separate configuration files

-We can take our previous example one step further using independent configuration files.
+The previous example one step further using independent configuration files.
 We simply take our collection of variables, containing parameters and options for our analysis, and move them to a separate file.
 These files can be written in the same language as your code or other simple languages, as we'll describe in the following subsections.

-Storing our analysis configuration in a separate file to the analysis code is a useful separation.
-It means that we can version control our code based solely on changes to the overall logic - when we fix bugs or add new features.
-We can then keep a separate record of which configuration files were used with our code to generate specific results.
+Instead of defining parameters in your script, you can store them in a separate configuration file.
+This keeps your code focused on logic and makes it easier to switch between setups.

+The benefits of this are that you can:

+* version control code and config files separately.
-We can easily switch between multiple configurations by providing our analysis code with different configuration files.
+* easily switch between multiple configurations by providing the analysis code with different configuration files.
+* track which configuration file was used to generate specific results.

 You may not want to version control your configuration file if it includes file paths that are specific to your machine or references to sensitive data.
-In this case, include a sample or example configuration file, so others can use this as a template to configure the analysis for their own environment.
-It is key to keep this template up to date, so that it is compatible with your code.
+Instead, include a sample or example configuration file, so others can use this as a template to configure the analysis for their own environment.
+Ensure to keep this template up to date, so that it is compatible with your code.

 ### Use code files for configuration

-We can copy our parameter variables directly from our scripts to use another code script as our configuration file.
+Parameter variables from a script can be copied directly into a separate script to serve as a configuration file.

-Because these variables are defined in the programming language that our analysis uses, it's easy to access them in our analysis script.
-In Python, variables from these config files can be imported into your analysis script.
+In Python, variables from the config files can be imported into your analysis script.
 In R, your script might `source()` the config file to read the variables into the R environment.